xarmar/conference-track-management/README.md

 # CODING CHALLENGE FOR itemis AG

-This coding challenge proposed by **itemis AG** for the position of *Junior Software Developer* in Germany.
+This coding challenge was proposed by **itemis AG** for the position of *Junior Software Developer* in Germany.

 <br>

 I decided to create a React Application.
-You can view it right now: [Conference Management App](https://conference-track-managem-7e406.web.app/)
+You can view it here: [Conference Management App](https://conference-track-managem-7e406.web.app/)

 <br>

 - To understand my thought process and how I went about this project from a logical point of view, read [ThoughtProcess.md](./ThoughtProcess.md).

 - Thinking about builing a App like this?
-Read the steps you need to follow here: [HowToBuildThisApp.md](./HowToBuildThisApp).
+Read the steps you need to follow here: [HowToBuildThisApp.md](./HowToBuildThisApp.md).

 <br>